rossorilo/Portfolio/_projects/21-vibrationstudy.md

 ## Contribution
 My contribution focused on the construction of an accurate torsional vibration model, verified by  real-time observational data.
+I utilized fourier analysis to extract information from in-situ data and compare vibration amplitudes with

 {% include gallery id="gallery2" layout="half" caption="Torsional Vibration Model and Results Compared to Observation" %}